-The College is continuing to offer a range of examinations which will lead to the award of the Membership of the Royal College of Emergency Medicine (MRCEM) or the Fellowship of the Royal College of Emergency Medicine (FRCEM) of the College – but the two separate exams are being updated and merged to create a single suite of examinations.
+The Royal College of Emergency Medicine offers a range of examinations which will lead to the award of the Membership of the Royal College of Emergency Medicine (MRCEM) or the Fellowship of the Royal College of Emergency Medicine (FRCEM) – but the two separate exams are being updated and merged to create a single suite of examinations.
 Now, the successful completion of all exam components will lead to the award of Fellowship of the College (FRCEM).
 However, candidates who do not want to complete the entire suite of exams will still be able to obtain Membership by Examination (MRCEM).

 Once you have achieved either FRCEM or MRCEM both qualifications will be considered an acceptable GMC postgraduate qualification, thus eligible for registration.